Aayush406/WeatherApp/README.md

 ### Future Changes

-Future updates will be centered around adding 7-day forecast functionality below the current weather similar to other weather apps available.
+Future updates will be centered around adding current Highs and Lows as well as 7-day forecast functionality below the current weather similar to other weather apps.

-Highs and Lows will also be added